 While this is extremely rare, a formal hearing could be held in front of anyone who has an interest in that estate.
 At that hearing the judge uses the evidence to determine who is best suited to serve as personal representative.
 It is a good idea to choose a personal representative in Indiana who lives within the state, however, non-residents can serve as personal representatives if the non-resident posts bond and an in-state personal representative is appointed as co-executor, per Indiana code ANN.29-1-10-1.

-Hiring a Personal Representative Attorney
+Hiring a Personal Representative Attorney in Indiana

 Most personal representatives are family members and friends and do not realize the extensive amount of work that goes into preparing for these circumstances.
-Keep track of all the things that the lawyer has helped you with if you move forward with retaining outside counsel.
+Keep track of all the things that your counsel has helped you with if you move forward with retaining outside counsel.
 This could prove fruitful in the future in the event that a beneficiary argues that you did not need to retain legal services.